lampepfl/progfun-wiki/AssignmentFeedback.md

 Lists can be concatenated with either `:::`, as most solutions do, or using the `++` operator.
 The latter has the advantage of being applicable to other sequence types (and also exists for other collection types), while `:::` only exists for lists.

-### #4.3 Using "isEmtpy", "head" and "tail" instead of Pattern Matching
+### #4.3 Using "isEmpty", "head" and "tail" instead of Pattern Matching

 Some submissions make extensive use of `isEmpty`, `head` and `tail` instead of using pattern matches on lists.
 The corresponding code is longer and less elegant, for example